temporalio/edu-interacting-with-workflows-java-code/exercises/sending-signals-external/README.md

 During this exercise, you will:

-- Define and handle a Signal
+- Define and implement a Signal handler
 - Retrieve a handle on the Workflow to Signal
 - Send an external Signal
 - Use a Temporal Client to submit execution requests for both Workflows